San José de las Matas

 San José de las Matas, also known as Sajoma, (Note: Sajoma is an acronym from "San José de las Matas".) is an important municipality (municipio) of the Santiago province in the Dominican Republic.
 The mayor of Sajoma is Alfredo Reyes.
 There have been many positive changes in the last four years including the addition of a 911 system.
 Within the municipality there are three municipal districts (distritos municipal): El Rubio, La Cuesta and Las Placetas.

 Climate

 San José de Las Matas has a tropical monsoon climate (Köppen climate classification: Am) with two short, dry seasons and two heavy monsoons during most of the year.

 Overview

 San José de Las Matas, also known as "Sajoma", in the province of Santiago, is one of the fastest growing municipalities in ecotourism.

 The progress exhibited by this town is the result of a 10-year development plan that emerged in 2010.

 San José de Las Matas is Located in an area of 1,506 square kilometers.
 It borders San Juan de la Maguana, Santiago Rodríguez, Jánico and Santiago.

-Thousands visit the town every month, where they receive the fresh breeze from the central mountain range and the human warmth of its inhabitants.
+Thousands visit the town every month, where they receive the fresh breeze from the central mountain range.